 Retirement Crisis Myths

-There’s no question that statistics like these are sobering and cause for concern.
+There are many sobering retirement statistics.
 But some myths have also sprung up around the topic of saving for retirement.
-One of these could be referred to as the “myth of the latte.”
+One of these involves coffee.

-You’ve probably heard it before — it goes something like this: One reason why people are coming up short in saving for retirement is because they spend too much money on “frivolous,” non-essential things like coffee and lattes.
+You’ve probably heard it before.
+It goes something like this: One reason why people are coming up short in saving for retirement is because they spend too much money on “frivolous,” non-essential things like fancy lattes.
 But is splurging on coffee really jeopardizing the retirement future of Americans?

 Let’s look at a hypothetical example and crunch some numbers to see.